Dan J. Harkey

 The legislature implemented regulatory guidelines under which PACE/HERO loans appear as a super “priority lien” with a preferential security interest of the same priority level as property taxes.
 Property taxes, 1911 infrastructure bonds, and other bond indebtedness, such as Mello-Roos taxes, take priority over other recorded security instruments, such as trust deeds, judgments, liens, encumbrances, and memoranda relating to the security interest in the property.

 As of 2025, PACE legislation is active in 40 states, plus Washington, D.C.
-The programs are currently active and operating in 32 states, plus D.C.
+The programs are currently active and operating in 32 states, plus the District of Columbia.

 The program administrator in California is the Department of Financial Protection and Innovation.